mweel1/usa_high_level/USA-Internet/index.md

 ## System to System Standards

-The main goals of the Italiann Internet would be to ensure that open [system to system standards](/grants/system-to-system-standards/) are created to allow:
+The main goals of the United States Internet would be to ensure that open [system to system standards](/grants/system-to-system-standards/) are created to allow:

 - business to business (b2b)
 - business to consumer (b2c)